-Now the main question arises that when both the entities have almost similar benefits, then why there is need for the conversion of One Person Company into a Private Limited Company.
+Now the main question arises when both entities have almost similar benefits, then why there is a need for the conversion of One Person Company into a Private Limited Company?
 This can be understood in two ways.
 The conversion can be voluntary or mandatory.
-In first case, an individual can do the conversion process any time or for any reason like – if they want to add any director, or want to expend their business, if they want to increase their paid up capital etc. In the second case, it becomes mandatory to covert an OPC into a private limited company only if the OPC has no more status of small company or have turn over more than INR 2CR for consecutive 3 years.
+In first case, an individual can do the conversion process any time or for any reason like – if they want to add any director, or want to expand their business if they want to increase their paid-up capital etc. In the second case, it becomes mandatory to convert an OPC into a private limited company only if the OPC has no more status of a small company or has turn over more than INR 2CR for consecutive 3 years.

 Conversion of OPC into a Private Company:

 The conversion of an OPC into a Private Limited Company is executed under Section-18 of the Companies Act of 2013, and the Companies (Incorporation) Rules of 2014 under Rule 7(4) of the Companies (Incorporation) Rules, 2014.
 The conversion can be voluntary or mandatory.

 According to the regulations provided an OPC can be converted into a Private Limited Company in following of the two ways -

 In voluntary conversion into a private limited company, an OPC must have completed a minimum of two years of its incorporation.

 If an OPC has attained any of the mentioned situations, then it must convert itself into a Private Company:

 - If the paid-up capital of the OPC exceeds INR 50 Lacs.